frontend-fun/react-hooks-typescript-tome/docs/4-state/components.md

 **THIS TASK IS NOT READY YET.
 PLEASE WAIT UNTIL THE TASK OPENS ON CANVAS TO CONTINUE.**

-* They need to fix an example where they've tried to move the useState outside of the component.
-* Problem where they need to lift a state up to the top component
-* Situation where the state can be moved down to a child component
-* Incorrect behavior because of a list missing its key

-This stuff never makes sense just reading about it.
-Let's try working on some problems instead!

 As always, begin by pulling our changes, making a new branch, and merging in our changes.

 ```sh